Global solutions for the gravity water waves system in 2d: Introduction

 Here, the power $3/2$ is dictated by the quadratic nature of the nonlinearities in \eqref{WWE} or \eqref{WWL}.
 The estimates \eqref{Ein} are often the key ingredient in obtaining local solutions, and for initial data of size $\e$ they give existence for times of order $1/\e$.
 We remark here that the construction of an energy satisfying \eqref{Ein} for the water waves system is particularly challenging.
 Nevertheless it has been done in several works, such as the already cited \cite{ABZ1,BG,CL,Lindblad,Lannes,ShZ3,Wu1,Wu2}, thanks to considerable insight into the structure of the equations.

 To extend a local solution for longer times one needs to engage the dispersive effects of the equation.
 One possibility is to try to upgrade \eqref{Ein} to

 provided the solution decays like $t^{-a}$ in some $L^\infty$-based space.
 The W-norm in \eqref{Ein2} is supposed to encode some information about the localization of the flow.
 In the best case scenario a bound of the form ${\| u (t) \|}_W \lesssim 1$ implies the desired $t^{-a}$ decay.
 Thus, if one can prove \eqref{Ein2} with $a > 1$ small solutions will exist globally and scatter to a linear solution.
-If $a = 1$ solutions will automatically exist almost globally and further analysis\footnote{ Examples of such analysis are the classical vectorfields method of Klainerman \cite{K0,K1}, or the more recent space-time resonance method \cite{GMS1,GMS2}.
-See also \cite{GNT1,zakharov,IP1,IP2} for recent global regularity results for other physical systems.} is needed in this critical case to show global existence and determine the asymptotic behavior.
+If $a = 1$ solutions will automatically exist almost globally and further analysis\footnote{ Examples of such analysis are the classical vector fields method of Klainerman \cite{K0,K1}, or the more recent papers \cite{GMS1,GMS2,GNT1,zakharov,IP1,IP2,nullcondition} on global regularity results for certain physical systems.} is needed in this critical case to show global existence and determine the asymptotic behavior.
 If $a < 1$ the problem of global existence and scattering is much more difficult.
 This case is referred to as scattering supercritical and it is the case of the $2d$ water waves problem, since solutions of the linear equation $i \partial_t u - \Lambda u = 0$, $\Lambda = {|\partial_x|}^{1/2}$, decay at the rate $t^{-1/2}$.

-One possibility to compensate for the weak linear decay - or the strength of the quadratic nonlinearity - consists in trying to convert the quadratic equations into cubic ones.
-To explain one possible way of doing this, let us look at the system expressed in Eulerian coordinates \eqref{Euler}.
-Defining $u := h + i \Lambda \phi$, \eqref{Euler} can be reduced to a scalar equation of the form

-where $Q$ is a quadratic expression in $u$ and $\bar{u}$, $C$ denotes cubic terms and $R$ denotes quartic and higher order terms. $Q,C$ and $R$ in \eqref{WWmodel} are determined by the nonlinearities in \eqref{WWE}.
-It is well known, see for example \cite{CraigBirk,CW,GMS2}, that the gravity water waves equations \eqref{WWmodel} present no quadratic resonances, in the classical sense of dynamical systems or, equivalently, they are time non-resonant in the sense of \cite{GMS1,GMS2}.
-One can then find a bilinear change of unknowns $u \rightarrow v := u + B(u,u)$, called normal form transformation \cite{shatahKGE}, such that the new unknown $v$ satisfies an equation of the form

-where $\wt{C}$ is a cubic nonlinearity.
-One would then hope to exploit the cubic nature of the nonlinearity to construct an energy $\wt{E}(t)$ such that \eqref{Ein2} can improved to

-Since $a=1/2$ in our problem, we would then have reduced matters to a critical, rather than supercritical, situation.
-However, given the quasilinear nature of \eqref{WWmodel}, the standard bilinear transformation of \cite{CraigBirk} and \cite{GMS2} seems to destroy the structure that allows energy estimates like \eqref{Ein3}.
-In the case of a two dimensional interface, this difficulty was overcome by Germain, Masmoudi and Shatah in \cite{GMS2} by exploiting the stronger $t^{-1}$ linear decay, and the fact that energy estimates can be proven separately via a different formulation of the equations \cite{ShZ1,ShZ3}.
-Thus, in \cite{GMS2} the normal form was needed only to prove decay, but not to control high Sobolev norms.